Edward Forst

-Edward Codd Forst (born December 11, 1960) is an American businessman.
+Edward Codd Forst (born December 1960) is an American businessman who has served as the administrator of general services since December 2025.
+Forst has additionally served as the acting archivist of the United States since April 2026.

 Forst graduated from Harvard University with a bachelor's degree in economics in 1982, later attending the Wharton School at the University of Pennsylvania.
 He began working for Bankers Trust in 1982 as a managing director.
 In 1994, Forst joined Goldman Sachs, becoming a managing director in 1996 and a partner in 1998.
 In 2004, he was appointed as the company's chief administrative officer, and in 2007, he became the co-head of Goldman Sachs Asset Management.
-Forst temporarily left Goldman Sachs in 2008 to serve as Harvard's executive vice president and to advise secretary of the treasury Henry Paulson amid a financial crisis.
+Forst temporarily left Goldman Sachs in 2008 to serve as Harvard's executive vice president.

 Forst returned to Goldman Sachs in September 2009 as the firm's senior strategy officer.
 In February 2010, he was appointed head of Goldman Sachs Asset Management.
 Amid complications involving his leadership style and weeks after he did not appear at a critical meeting in Europe, Forst was removed from Goldman Sachs in December 2010.
 Forst began serving as Cushman & Wakefield's president and chief executive in January 2014.
-He led a strategy to return Cushman & Wakefield to New York City's real estate market, but was forced to leave the company after its acquisition by DTZ in May 2015.
+He led a strategy to return Cushman & Wakefield to New York City's real estate market.
+Forst left the company after its acquisition by DTZ in May 2015.

-In July 2025, president Donald Trump nominated Forst to serve as the administrator of the General Services Administration.
+In July 2025, president Donald Trump nominated Forst to serve as the administrator of General Services.
 He appeared before the Senate Committee on Homeland Security and Governmental Affairs in October.
+Forst was confirmed by the Senate in December and was sworn in that month.
+In April 2026, Forst was appointed as the acting archivist of the United States.

 Early life and education (1960–1988)

-Edward Codd Forst was born on December 11, 1960, in Chicago, Illinois.
+Edward Codd Forst was born in December 1960, in Chicago, Illinois.
 Forst was the son of Eleanore Ann Thole and Donald S. Forst.
 His stepfather, Jack Thole, was a chemistry teacher at St. Ignatius College Prep.
 The younger Forst attended St. Ignatius.
 He graduated cum laude from Harvard University in 1982 with a bachelor's degree in economics and from the Wharton School at the University of Pennsylvania with a master of business administration in 1988.

 Career

 Bankers Trust (1982–1994)

-Forst began working for Bankers Trust in 1982 as a managing director.
+Forst began working for Bankers Trust in 1982 and became a managing director.
 By 1993, he was the head of United States loan sales and trading.
 That year, he married Susan Kelly Ryan, a vice president at Bankers Trust.